Westminster Woods Staff

 Jessica originally joined the Challenge Course team in the spring of 2008 as a facilitator.
 Since that time she has enthusiastically dived into the challenge course/adventure industry (sometimes literally, with a parachute) and finds great fulfillment in working outdoors, with diverse groups of humans, and helping people face their fears.
 As a certified Massage Therapist and Nutritional Educator she has a passion for healing and a holistic life approach, and views the challenge course as an effective platform to facilitate psychological and emotional growth.
 When she's not busy influencing people to do ridiculous, scary, or comfort-zone-expanding things, you can find her on dance floors, in her sewing studio, doing her own ridiculous and scary things in front of a video camera, giving really good high-fives, or basking in the sun.
 Her superhero power is her valiant ability to make up outrageous but potentially believable information on the fly, and if she were a kitchen appliance she'd be a blender.

-Lupe oversees the Housekeeping Department, making sure camp is always looking its best.
-She has been with Westminster Woods for over 10 years.
+Lupe leads the Housekeeping staff, making sure camp is always looking its best.
+She has been with Westminster Woods for over 15 years.

 Paige holds a BS in Environmental and Resource Science from UC Davis, and owns a wealth of administrative and program-related experience -- with companies like Zipcar and work as a consultant with the Russian River Watershed Association.
 She also has had a hand in education and worked as an Education Intern with Sonoma County Regional Parks, as a Youth Team Supervisor for Conservation Corps.

 Mark grew up in Michigan, and has decades of camp and nonprofit experience.
 He handles a variety of duties at The Woods, from coordinating communications/marketing functions to managing our IT network.
 Mark loves hiking the California hills by himself or with his family.